-With such a large number of wonders to be explored in the consistently surprising little Adriatic marvel of Albania, one could wonder why Apollonia stands as one of the highlights in a recent tour of the country.
+With such a large number of wonders to be explored in the consistently surprising little Adriatic marvel of Albania, a person might wonder why Apollonia stands as one of the highlights in a recent tour of the country.
 Well… because it truly is amazing.

 Perhaps our visit was so extraordinary because we’re from Canada, where next to no traces of ancient civilizations exist.
 Or perhaps they simply haven’t been discovered yet.
 Regardless of the reasons why it was special to us, our few hours spent exploring the ancient ruins remains one of the high points of my travels.
-There is some magic there.
+There’s a bit of magic at Apollonia.

 “We used to build civilizations.
 Now we build shopping malls.“~ Bill Bryson